Pickleball FAQ

 Volley: Volley means to hit the ball out of the air.

 Non-volley zone: The non-volley zone is 7’ space on either side of the pickleball net.
 This space a different color from the reminder of the court to make it easily identifiable.
-A player may not step into this space unless the ball has already bounced within it.
 A player may not stand in the non-volley zone and hit the ball out of the air.
 This is also referred to as the “kitchen.”

 Third shot drop: In pickleball, the three basic shots any player must hit are the serve, return, and a third shot option (lob, drive, drop).
 A third shot drop is a shot that takes a dink shot and combines distance.
 With this type of shot, the player hits a soft shot hit, after the return of serve.
 This shot has a gentle arch intended to be unattackable and land into the kitchen.
 The purpose of this shot is to take away space from your opponents and allow your team to get to the non-volley zone.